 One of the easiest and most effective ways to increase your savings is by putting it on autopilot.
 As a credit union member, you have access to tools, such as Payroll Deduction and Automatic Transfers to help you accomplish this task.
 It’s easy to set up and meet any savings goal with the Genisys App.

-Using these services, you’re able to specify a certain amount of money to transfer into your savings each month automatically – either on a specific day or when you receive your paycheck.
+Using these services, you’re able to specify a certain amount of money to transfer into your savings each month automatically – either on a specific day or when you receive your paycheck, while the rest goes into the account of your choice, such as a free checking account.
 By automating, saving becomes a turnkey process, and soon you won’t even realize money is coming out of your paycheck.

 6. Review Retirement and Investment Accounts